pondrejk/dizzer/chap2-carto_insight.md

 # 2 Making sense of spatial big data

-> *Technology is the answer, but what was the question?*

-> Cedric Price

 In this chapter we classify spatial big data and explore the methods of spatio-temporal knowledge discovery.
 Then we focus on the possible ways how cartography can support understanding the world trough the lens of big data.